 Eat meat as fresh as possible - fresh meat that has been hung by your butcher for a week or two is acceptable but supermarket meats are usually now vacuum packed for up to three months, avoid if possible.

-Fermented products contain amines - wine, beer, soy sauce, tempeh, miso, chocolate, cheese, sauerkraut, and even sourdough bread and yoghurt, which has now been upgraded to moderate, not suitable for your strict elimination diet.
+Fermented products contain amines - wine, beer, soy sauce, tempeh, miso, chocolate, cheese, sauerkraut, and even sourdough bread, so are not not suitable for your strict elimination diet.
+Plain yoghurt - which is listed as low in amines in the latest RPAH elimination diet handbook - may be a problem if not fresh (very sour and sharp tasting) and eaten in large quantities.
 As well, despite seemingly failsafe ingredients (eg flour, water, salt), yeast free bread can be made by a long rising process which encourages fermentation and can be a problem for the extra sensitive - bakers' yeast is failsafe and yeasted bread can be safer than yeast-free bread for this reason

 Fetta cheese is not failsafe.- bland fresh white cheeses such as preservative free cottage, ricotta, quark, mascarpone and cream cheeses are failsafe, sharp fermented white cheeses are not.

 Cashew paste must be made from raw cashews.
 Commercial cashew paste from lightly roasted cashews is not okay, make your own (see recipe, the option with maple syrup is particularly good).

 Go to next question

 Cold pressed canola, sunflower and safflower oils can contain small amounts of salicylates – otherwise removed by refining - that can build up slowly to cause symptoms.

 • Cold pressed ricebran oil is failsafe but there has been been a report of a slow build up of symptoms from a family who are known to react to wholegrains (see wholegrains below).